UK PM faces ‘Partygate’ report reckoning

-London, May 25 – UK Prime Minister Boris Johnson braced Wednesday for the release of a senior civil servant’s long-awaited full report into a “Partygate” scandal, as new allegations emerged about a culture of lockdown-breaking boozing in his offices.
+London (AFP), May 25 – UK Prime Minister Boris Johnson braced Wednesday for the release of a potentially damaging inquiry into the “Partygate” scandal, as new allegations emerged about a culture of lockdown-breaking boozing in his offices.

 A photograph published by the Daily Mirror newspaper showed a Downing Street table laden with wine bottles and doughnuts, and it said an accompanying WhatsApp message told staff: “Time to open the Covid secure bar.”